 The Irresistible Pull of Gravity

-After 40 years of pounding the pavement, John Bryant learns how to relax and run like a child
+After 40 years of pounding the pavement, I learned how to relax and run like a child.

 It was the promise of learning “how to run without using your legs” that hooked me.
 I’ve been a runner most of my life, and so have spent more than four decades kicking out the miles.